nikomatsakis/babysteps/source/_posts/2015-03-19-the-danger-of-negative-thinking.markdown

 this type is not `Copy` for various [good reasons][18045].
 However, we might like to make it `Copy` in the future.
 It feels like that should be legal.
 However, as I'll show you below, this could in fact cause existing code not to compile.
 I think this is a problem.
-I will cover more potential "real-life" problems I've found later on in the post.

 (In the next few posts when I start covering solutions, we'll see that it may be that one cannot *always* add impls of any kind for *all